 The California Department of Public Health’s (CDPH) Medical Marijuana Identification Card Program (MMICP) was specifically established to create a State-authorized medical marijuana identification card (MMIC), along with a registry database for verification of qualified patients and their primary caregivers.
 Participation by patients and primary caregivers in this identification card program is voluntary.
 The MMP Web-based registry allows law enforcement and the public to verify the validity of a qualified patient or primary caregiver's MMIC as authorization to possess, grow, transport, and/or use medical marijuana within California.

 Visit the MMIC information page on CDPH.

-On May 19, 2020, Governor Newsom issued Executive Order N-65-20, affecting the expiration date of Medical Marijuana Identification Cards (MMIC) under Health and Safety Code section 11362.71, which concerns current MMIC cardholders and their designated primary caregivers.
-MMIC’s that expired on or after, March 4, 2020 remain valid until July 18, 2020.
+On September 23, 2020, Governor Newsom issued an Executive Order N-80-20 extending the expiration date of Medical Marijuana Identification Cards (MMIC) under Health and Safety Code section 11362.71, which concerns current MMIC cardholders and their designated primary caregivers.
+MMIC’s that expired on or after, March 4, 2020 remain valid until December 31, 2020.

 For questions regarding this order, contact the California Department of Public Health Medical Marijuana Program at (916) 552-8600.

 For more information, call Solano County Vital Statistics: (707) 784-8060